Satwa/rendu2-player-js/README.md

 # Video player library

 Made in vanilla JS, this library can handle multiple instances of video tags to convert it into a custom player.
+The library automatically remembers volume state and current time when leaving page then automatically backs it up.

 ### Controls
  - Use Space bar to toggle play/pause